 Overview of group EDP epoch

-The next epoch boundary is derived (as described in 10.71.2.4 (EDP Epoch Start Time Computation)) from the value of the first epoch TSF start time defined in the EDP Epoch Settings field of the EDP(#117) element of the (Re)Association Response frame or the EDP Response(#118) frame.
-The Epoch Interval(#871) field of the same fields and frames defines the interval of the following Group EDP epochs sequence.
+The next epoch boundary is derived (as described in 10.71.2.4 (EDP Epoch Start Time Computation)) from the value of the first epoch TSF start time defined in the EDP Epoch Settings field of the EDP(#117) element of the (Re)Association Response frame or the EDP Response(#118) frame. [#1051]

 A CPE non-AP MLD belonging to an EDP group and the CPE AP MLD may calculate the new OTA values to be used for the non-AP MLD in the next group EDP epoch.

-At the start of the new group EDP epoch, the new anonymization parameters are used to anonymize the selected OTA fields of all new individual frames transmitted during the epoch.
+From the start of an EDP epoch until the start of the next EDP epoch for that EDP group,, the new frame anonymization parameters are used to anonymize the selected OTA fields of all new individual frames transmitted during the epoch.[#1053]

+If the start time of an EDP epoch occurs during an ongoing TXOP, the FA parameters corresponding to the new EDP epoch(#535) apply(#90) at the end of that(#1065) TXOP. [#120]

 To account for clock drifts, the CPE non-AP MLD and CPE AP MLD shall begin to accept individually addressed frames that use the new anonymization parameters for a dot11EDPEpochStartTimeMargin before the start of the new epoch.
 The CPE non-AP MLD and CPE AP MLD shall accept individually addressed frames with the old anonymization parameters for dot11EDPEpochTransitionTime after the start of the new epoch.
 The rules of 10.71.2.1 (General) apply for frame retransmissions and acknowledgments.

 TGbi Editor: Instruction: Modify 10.71.2.4 as follows